-1 memories, after which former National Director Marta Rodriquez installed 2022 2 Conference and District Officers.
-Those completing elected terms were honored with 3 special recognition certificates and pins.
-Rev. Norval Brown, Cary UMC, ended the 4 meeting with a short worship service and Love Feast.
-5 6 Since the United Methodist Women is an autonomous organization (as of 2012), the officers and 7 members chose to follow the Northern Illinois Conference District Realignment design for local 8 churches.
+Since the United Methodist Women is an autonomous organization (as of 2012), the officers and members chose to follow the Northern Illinois Conference District Realignment design for local churches.
 Therefore, all-district names and official business commenced on January 1, 2022.

-9 10 May our mission, advocacy, and service continue for years to come!
-11 12 Faith, Hope, and Love in Action, 13 14 Lois Moreland-Dean, President 15 United Methodist Women, NIC (2018-2021)
+May our mission, advocacy, and service continue for years to come!

-- 1 Document: 400.31
+Submitted by Lois Moreland-Dean, President, United Methodist Women, NIC (2018 - 2021)

-- 2 Name: Africa University
+400.31 - Africa University

-- 3 Author(s): James H Salley

-- 5 You are the light of the world.
-A city on top of a hill can't be hidden.
-Matthew 5:14 (CEB) - 6 This year, The United Methodist Church marks 30 years of vibrant, transformative ministry - 7 through Africa University (AU).
-Thank you, Northern Illinois Conference, for your faithfulness - 8 and generosity in bringing the dream of Africa University to life. - 9 In celebrating its 30th anniversary, Africa University is honoring the past and looking to the future, - 10 while remaining true to its mission as the cornerstone ministry for United Methodist-related - 11 leadership development in Africa. - Like the year that preceded it, 2021 affirmed that God's grace is sufficient in all circumstances.
-As - the year unfolded, the coronavirus pandemic claimed more lives, restricted travel, and damaged - 14 livelihoods.
-Unable to be together on campus, the students, faculty, and staff grieved, pivoted, - supported, and encouraged each other, and persevered. - 16 Africa University found new opportunities for missional engagement in 2021.
-The year's - 17 highlights include: - Effective online-only teaching, learning and student assessment: About 99 percent of students participated in online learning.
-Enrollment held steady at 3,060 students and more than 500 graduates from 24 African countries were awarded degrees in July 2021. - The installation of AU's fifth Chancellor: Bishop Gaspar João Domingos of the Western Angola Episcopal Area was elected Chancellor following the death of Bishop John K. Yambasu of Sierra Leone. - Research and community service: - AU researchers received US\$2 million in funding for regional initiatives to eradicate malaria, tuberculosis, and other communicable diseases.
-Africa University established a Malaria Institute to support efforts to eradicate malaria. - AU's students and graduates led, and showed their love of neighbor, with initiatives to feed hungry families, care for the environment, and improve the quality of life of legally blind parents and their children. - o AU received the 2021 Jairos Jiri Humanitarian Award by the Government of Zimbabwe for its pandemic impact mitigation efforts. - 33 Africa University is grateful to the Northern Illinois Conference for investing 100 percent of its - budget commitment to the Africa University Fund (AUF) in 2021.
-Thank you for ensuring access - 35 to a life-changing higher education experience for Africa University students. - 36 AU is part of the Northern Illinois Conference's story of restoring hope, equipping, and sending - forth young leaders to shape an abundant life for themselves and for the communities they serve. - 38 Thank you, Northern Illinois Conference, for letting your light shine for young women and men - 39 who would otherwise be left on the sidelines.
+You are the light of the world.
+A city on top of a hill can't be hidden. --Matthew 5:14 (CEB)

+This year.
+The United Methodist Church marks 30 years of vibrant, transformative ministry through Africa University (AU).
+Thank you, Northern Illinois Conference, for your faithfulness and generosity in bringing the dream of Africa University to life.
+In celebrating its 30th anniversary, Africa University is honoring the past and looking to the future, while remaining true to its mission as the cornerstone ministry for United Methodist-related leadership development in Africa.

+Like the year that preceded it, 2021 affirmed that God's grace is sufficient in all circumstances.
+As the year unfolded, the coronavirus pandemic claimed more lives, restricted travel, and damaged livelihoods.
+Unable to be together on campus, the students, faculty, and staff grieved, pivoted, supported, and encouraged each other, and persevered.

+Africa University found new opportunities for missional engagement in 2021.
+The year's highlights include:

+• Effective online-only teaching, learning and student assessment: About 99 percent of students participated in online learning.
+Enrollment held steady at 3,060 students and more than 500 graduates from 24 African countries were awarded degrees in July 2021.

+• The installation of AU's fifth Chancellor: Bishop Gaspar João Domingos of the Western Angola Episcopal Area was elected Chancellor following the death of Bishop John K. Yambasu of Sierra Leone.

+• Research and community service:

+• AU researchers received US\$2 million in funding for regional initiatives to eradicate malaria, tuberculosis, and other communicable diseases.
+Africa University established a Malaria Institute to support efforts to eradicate malaria.

+• AU's students and graduates led, and showed their love of neighbor, with initiatives to feed hungry families, care for the environment, and improve the quality of life of legally blind parents and their children. o AU received the 2021 Jairos Jiri Humanitarian Award by the Govern-

+• AU received the 2021 Jairos Jiri Humanitarian Award by the Govern-ment of Zimbabwe for its pandemic impact mitigation efforts.
+Africa University is grateful to the Northern Illinois Conference for investing 100 per-L REPORTS cent of its budget commitment to the Africa University Fund (AUF) in 2021.
+Thank you for ensuring access to a life-changing higher education experience for Africa University students.

+AU is part of the Northern Illinois Conference's story of restoring hope, equipping, and sending forth young leaders to shape an abundant life for themselves and for the communities they serve.

+Thank you, Northern Illinois Conference, for letting your light shine for young women and men who would otherwise be left on the sidelines.
 "A city on top of a hill can't be hidden."
-Similarly, - 40 AU's current students and its more than 10,000 graduates to date are that metaphor made real. - 41 The Northern Illinois Conference walks alongside these young people as they hone their abilities,
+Similarly, AU's current students and its more than 10,000 graduates to date are that metaphor made real.
+The Northern Illinois Conference walks alongside these young people as they hone their abilities, live fully into their purpose, and join in the work of making disciples of Jesus Christ for the transformation of the world.

-1 2 live fully into their purpose, and join in the work of making disciples of Jesus Christ for the transformation of the world.
-3 4 5 James H. Salley, Associate Vice Chancellor for Institutional Advancement and President/CEO, Africa University (Tennessee) Inc.
+Submitted by James H. Salley, Associate Vice Chancellor for Institutional Advancement and President/CEO.
+Africa University (Tennessee) Inc.

-2 Name: Boston University School of Theology
+400.32 - Boston University School of Theology